geoschem/geos-chem-shared-docs/supplemental-guides/coards-guide.rst

    .. note::

-      If you edit the file with :ref:`hco-sa-soft-nco` or :ref:`hco-sa-soft-cdo`, then this attribute will be updated to reflect the modification that was done.
+      If you edit the file with :program:`nco` or :program:`cdo`, then this attribute will be updated to reflect the modification that was done.

 .. option:: Format (or format)